“I was always interested in the Arts; I did a lot of drama, singing and dancing at school,” Brittany says.

 For her efforts Brittany earned a 1A for her Honours, and was awarded the University Medal at her graduation ceremony.

-“It was not expected and I was very happy to receive the University Medal,” she said.
+“It was not expected and I was very happy to receive the University Medal,” she says.